pyzo/pyzo/doc/codeeditor/index.rst

 Codeeditor - The core editing component
 =======================================

-This subpackage is independent of any other components of IEP and only has Qt (PySide or PyQt4) as a dependency.
-It works on Python version 2.7 and up (including 3.x).
+This subpackage is independent of any other components of IEP and only has Qt (PySide2 or PyQt5) as a dependency.
+It works on Python 3 and may also still work on Python2.

 Content and API will come here.